 - La Sportiva Testerossa: These are the most aggressive and technical shoes I’ve ever used.
 They took several weeks to break in and there was no greater relief than taking them off straight after completing a pitch.
 But they were a fantastic performer, and I achieved some of my best climbs in these little sports cars.

 - Tenaya Tarifa: My current shoe.
 In fact, I like them so much, I keep a rotation of three pairs.
-I have a comfortable all-day guiding shoe, a try-hard technical version a full size smaller, and a pair in between for stuff that’s, well, in between.
+I have a comfortable all-day pair for use when guiding rock climbing courses in Cornwall, a try-hard technical version a full size smaller, and a pair in between for stuff that’s, well, in between.

 Chalk and Chalk Bag